OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   In Outlook.com, when your Deleted Items folder is emptied, those emptied items remain in our system for up to 30 days before final deletion.
 *   If you remove a credit card from your account, Microsoft will retain transaction records containing your credit card number for as long as reasonably necessary to complete any existing transactions, to comply with Microsoft's legal and reporting requirements, and for the detection and prevention of fraud.

-Collection of Data From Children Collection of Data From ChildrenpspmaincollectionofdatafromchildrenmoduleSummary
+Collection of Data From ChildrenCollection of Data From ChildrenmaincollectionofdatafromchildrenmoduleSummary

 When a Microsoft service collects age it will either block users under 13 or will ask them to provide consent from a parent or guardian before they can use it.
 We will not knowingly ask children under 13 to provide more data than is necessary to provide the service.